Le Mans Prototype: History

 This formula continued up to 1996, with many manufacturers embracing the LMP and WSC classes, including Ferrari, Porsche, and Mazda.
-In 1997, the first European series based around Le Mans Prototypes was launched, known as the "International Sports Racing Series".
+In 1997, the first European series based on Le Mans Prototypes was launched, known as the "International Sports Racing Series".
 Using classes similar to LMP1/WSC and LMP2, these cars were known as "SR1" and "SR2" by the FIA.
 1998 saw the creation of another series of Le Mans Prototypes, with the new United States Road Racing Championship attempting to break away from the IMSA GT Championship.
-To differ from IMSA'S WSC class, the USRRC named their open-cockpit prototypes "Can-Am" in an attempt to resurrect the sportscar championship of the 1970s.
-However, the USRRC collapsed before the end of 1999, with the series becoming the Rolex Sports Car Series chose to use the FIA's SR1 and SR2 formula instead.
+To distinguish itself from IMSA's WSC class, the USRRC named their open-cockpit prototypes "Can-Am" in an attempt to resurrect the sportscar championship of the 1970s.

 1998 saw a great expansion for the ACO's LMP classes.
-Following the cancellation of the IMSA GT Championship at the end of 1998, the ACO allowed for the creation of the American Le Mans Series.
-This series used the same class structure as the 24 Hours of Le Mans, meaning it was the first championship to use the LMP name.
-At the same time, the ACO greatly altered their LMP classes.
-The smaller LMP2 class were briefly eliminated, while a new class of closed-cockpit prototypes was allowed in, known as "LMGTP" (Le Mans grand touring prototype).
-These cars were evolutions of production-based road cars that the ACO considered too advanced and too fast to fall under the GT class regulations, forcing the ACO to promote them as prototypes.
+The IMSA GT Championship was cancelled at the end of 1998, so the ACO allowed the creation of the American Le Mans Series.
+This used the same classes as the 24 Hours of Le Mans.
+At the same time, the ACO changed their LMP classes.
+The smaller LMP2 class were eliminated, while a new class of closed-cockpit prototypes was created, called "LMGTP" (Le Mans grand touring prototype).